shangll/shangll.github.io/_pages/cv.md

 {% include base_path %}

-Ph.D. in Cognitive Neuroscience, Donders Institute for Brain, Cognition and Behaviour in Nijmegen, The Netherlands
+Ph.D. in Cognitive Neuroscience, Donders Institute for Brain, Cognition and Behaviour in Nijmegen, Netherlands

 Current Work
 ======
-2024-	Visiting researcher at Donders Institute for Brain, Cognition and Behaviour, Netherland
+2024-	Visiting researcher at Donders Institute for Brain, Cognition and Behaviour, Netherlands

 Skills